BlueBrain/hpcbench/docs/campaign.rst

 This top-level attribute specifies the output directory where HPCBench stores the benchmark results.
-Default value is "hpcbench-%Y%m%d-%H%M%S"
+The default value is "hpcbench-%Y%m%d-%H%M%S"
-You can also specify some variables enclosed in braces, among:
+You can also specify some variables enclosed in braces, specifically:

 * node: value of ben-sh "-n" option.